All Episodes

 You know, 2010, give us the House, and what will we do?

-We'll we'll repeal and replace Obamacare.
+We'll repeal and replace Obamacare.

-Two thousand fourteen, we'll repeal and replace Obamacare if you give us the Senate.
+2014, we'll repeal and replace Obamacare if you give us the Senate.

-And then even then I don't think they would be able to get it done based on the fact that we've learned a lot about the Republican Party in recent days and recent weeks.
+And then even then, I don't think they would be able to get it done based on the fact that we've learned a lot about the Republican Party in recent days and recent weeks.

-Now, my insider sources I've been checking in with different Senate people all day, every day, about what's been going on there today and the motion to proceed.
+Now, my insider sources, I've been checking in with different Senate people all day, every day, about what's been going on there today and the motion to proceed.

 By the way, the president is expected to speak momentarily.

-You uh are you holding down the four back in New York while I'm here?
+Are you holding down the four back in New York while I'm here?

 I'm trying my best, boss.